avinashsen707/avinashsen707.github.io/README.md

 [![devDependencies Status](https://david-dm.org/BlackrockDigital/startbootstrap-clean-blog/dev-status.svg)](https://david-dm.org/BlackrockDigital/startbootstrap-clean-blog?type=dev)

 ## Download and Installation

+[Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/) is a stylish, responsive blog theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
+This theme features a blog homepage, about page, contact page, and an example post page along with a working PHP contact form.

 To begin using this template, choose one of the following options to get started:
 * [Download the latest release on Start Bootstrap](https://startbootstrap.com/template-overviews/clean-blog/)